TheJessieKirk/jam_fallout_3/JXPMusicFixes/JXPMusicFixes Readme.txt

                                 3. GAME CHANGES

+    This mod:

-    This mod changes the Rangers Compound music from the dungeon playlist (that plays in metros, caves and such) to the base playlist (that plays in The Citadel, The Mall, etc.), and adds the dungeon playlist to the Talon Company Camp (which was previously silent).
+      • Changes the Rangers Compound music from the dungeon playlist (that plays in metros, caves and such) to the base playlist (that plays in The Citadel, The Mall, etc.);
+      • Adds the dungeon playlist to the Access Hall and Talon Company Camp (which were previously silent).

     NOTE: This mod used to be called the Jessie's Reilly's Rangers Compound Music Mod.